-Alan Jope, our CEO, is a member of WEF’s Alliance of CEO Climate Leaders, which advocates ambitious action on climate change.
-The group meets annually in Davos to collaborate to drive action on climate change and Alan participated in the CEO Climate Leaders Meeting in January 2020, leading a discussion on how to raise ambition for the UN Climate Conference, COP26, which will be held in 2021.
+Alan Jope, former Unilever CEO, was a member of WEF’s Alliance of CEO Climate Leaders, which advocates ambitious action on climate change.
+The group meets annually to collaborate to drive action on climate change and raise ambition for the yearly UN Climate Conference.

 Business Ambition for 1.5°C